-- What is SEVIS?
-SEVIS is an Internet-based system that allows schools and the United States Citizenship and Immigration Services (USCIS) to exchange data on the visa status of international students.
+- SEVIS-SEVIS is an internet-based system that allows schools and the United States Citizenship and Immigration Services (USCIS) to exchange data on the visa status of international students.
 Accurate and current information is transmitted electronically throughout an F-1 student's academic career in the United States.

-What is a DSO?
-The DSO, or Designated School Official, is the school administrator responsible for issuing I-20s and advising F-1 students.
-At Trident Technical College the international admissions coordinator and the director of Admissions are DSOs.
-As an F-1 student you must regularly communicate with the international admissions coordinator to ensure you maintain legal status while in the U.S.
+- DSO-Designated School Official is the school administrator responsible for issuing I-20s and advising F-1 students.
+At Trident Technical College the International Admissions Coordinator and the Director of Admissions are DSOs.
+As a F-1 student you must regularly communicate with the International Admissions Coordinator to ensure you maintain legal status while in the U.S.

 Steps to Becoming an F-1 Student